hexterisk/blog_source/content/posts/Advanced Binary Analysis/Taint Analysis/Taint Analysis.md

 author:
   name: "hexterisk"
 date: 2020-01-08
-linktitle: Dynamic Taint Analysis
+linktitle: Taint Analysis
 type:
 - post
 - posts
-title: Dynamic Taint Analysis
+title: Taint Analysis
 tags: ["binary", "rev", "reversing", "c", "pe", "windows", "taint", "DTA", "DFA", "source", "sink"]
 weight: 10
 categories: ["Advanced Binary Analysis"]
 ---

-**DTA (Dynamic Taint Analysis)**, also called **DFT** (**Data Flow Tracking)**, **Taint Tracking**, or simply **Taint Analysis**, is a program analysis technique that allows you to determine the influence that a selected program state has on other parts of the program state.
+**Taint Analysis** is a program analysis technique that allows you to determine the influence that a selected program state has on other parts of the program state.
 Taint any data that a program receives from the network, track that data, and raise an alert if it affects the program counter.
+If an operation uses the value of some tainted object, say _X_, to derive a value for another, say _Y_, then object _Y_ becomes tainted.
+Object _X_ tainted the object _Y_.
+Taint Analysis can be classified into two types.

+### Static Taint Analysis

+The advantage of using static analysis is the fact that it provides better code coverage than dynamic analysis.
+On the other hand, the principal disadvantage of the static analysis is that it's not as accurate than the dynamic analysis - It cannot access the runtime information for example.
+We can't retrieve registers or memory values.

+### Dynamic Taint Analysis

+**DTA (Dynamic Taint Analysis)**, also called **DFT** (**Data Flow Tracking)**, **Taint Tracking**,

 *   Indicate a control-flow hijacking attack.
 *   Implemented on top of a dynamic binary instrumentation platform.